BobBoldin/splice_horizon/docs/canon/style_guide.md

 - No em dashes and no ellipses.
 - Numbers spelled.

+## Dialogue Quotes

+- Always use straight ASCII double quotes (") for dialogue.
+- Do not use curly “smart quotes” or other Unicode quotation marks.

 ## Concrete rewrite sample

 **Before:** “Public channel,” Nyra said softly.
 “This is a notice to habitat services.
 Short transport along the basin path.
 Dust control will be light.
 Thank you.”